 Most of our themes have at least a header menu.
 Some have a footer menu as well.
-You can manage your menu links in Appearance > Menus.
+You can manage your menu links in Appearance > Menus (or in the Customizer).

 Themes have “locations” that menus can be placed into.
 Go to Appearance > Menus then click the Manage Locations tab at the top to view the theme’s menu locations.
 A menu must be assigned to a location in order for it to appear there.
 Select the correct menu for each location or click Use new menu if no menu has been created yet.

-If you imported Sample Content, menu locations should already be set.
+If you imported Starter Content, menu locations should already be set.

 - Go to Appearance > Menus then select a menu to edit.

 - The left-hand side shows the links that are available.